-Free public access CambWifi has currently been provided to around 200 public buildings and open spaces across Cambridgeshire and Peterborough.
+Free public access CambWifi is currently provided to over 200 public buildings and open spaces across Cambridgeshire and Peterborough.
 The network is being extended to market towns and village halls in rural areas to improve digital connectivity.

-CambWifi is provided by Cambridgeshire County Council through the Connecting Cambridgeshire programme, with support from District Councils and additional funding from Cambridgeshire & Peterborough Combined Authority to help keep business and communities connected.
+CambWifi is provided by Cambridgeshire County Council through the Connecting Cambridgeshire programme, with support from District Councils and additional funding from Cambridgeshire & Peterborough Combined Authority to help keep businesses and communities connected.

 This secure network is free and simple to join, allowing people to work flexibly, access public services, shop and pay bills online, and keep in touch with family and friends.